mcneel/computeclient_py/docs/Mesh.rst

    :return: A new mesh on success, or None on failure.
    :rtype: rhino3dm.Mesh
+.. py:function:: Offset3(thisMesh, distance, solidify, direction, multiple=False)

+   Makes a new mesh with vertices offset a distance along the direction parameter.
+   Optionally, based on the value of solidify, adds the input mesh and a ribbon of faces along any naked edges.
+   If solidify is False it acts exactly as the Offset(distance) function.
+Returns list of wall faces, i.e. the faces that connect original and offset mesh when solidified.

+   :param float distance: A distance value.
+   :param bool solidify: True if the mesh should be solidified.
+   :param rhino3dm.Vector3d direction: Direction of offset for all vertices.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: A new mesh on success, or None on failure.
+   :rtype: rhino3dm.Mesh
 .. py:function:: CollapseFacesByEdgeLength(thisMesh, bGreaterThan, edgeLength, multiple=False)

    Collapses multiple mesh faces, with greater/less than edge length, based on the principles